marwils/microbit-projects/README.md

 This is my very first micro:bit project.

+### nicer_dicer
+A dicing simulation that rolls a dice while the device is shaking.
+While rolling some random sounds are played.
+After that it changes it's eyes until it stops.

+**Controls:**
+- Shake: Roll dice
+- Keep shaking: Accelerate dice

 ### play_a_song
 Move a spot to the left or to the right to play a song.